Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Statistical approach to hypothesis testing

-The problem of multiple tests is well-known.
-The approach to statistical tests described above is applicable for single tests only.
-That is, if we want to make a discover (to reject the null-hypothesis) rarely, then we choose a small significance level (a small probability of type I error called $\alpha$) and this guarantees that we will do false discovers with probability not larger than $\alpha$.
-Note that we can not choose very small significance level, since the power decreases as $\alpha$ decreases.
+The problem of multiple testing is well-known.
+The approach to the statistical testing described above is applicable for single tests only, since the probability of false discovery is controlled for each individual test only.

-If we test several tests ($m$) simultaneously, we are interested in so-called the family-wise error rate (FWER).
-FWER is the probability to do a false discover in at least one test of $m$.
+If we test several tests ($m$) simultaneously, we are interested in the so-called family-wise error rate (FWER).
+FWER is the probability of false discovery in at least one of $m$ tests.
 This probability can be vastly larger than the chosen small $\alpha$.
-Thus, we should not use single tests with $\alpha$ if we want to control FWER.
+Thus, we should not use a set of single tests with $\alpha$ if we want to control FWER.
 Ideally, we should construct one multivariate test instead of several single tests.
-If this is technically hard, then the Bonferroni correction is used (performing single tests with significance level $\alpha/m$); this trick do the FWER not larger than $\alpha$ (usually, significantly smaller than $\alpha$ and therefore decrease the test power).
+If this is technically hard, the Bonferroni correction is used (performing single tests with significance level $\alpha/m$); this trick controls the FWER not larger than $\alpha$ (usually, this does the family-wise type I error considerably smaller than $\alpha$; that is, the multiple testing is conservative and therefore decreases the test power).
+If the single tests are independent, the \v{S}id\'{a}k correction (performing single tests with significance level $1 - (1-\alpha)^{1/m}$) provides the exact test; however, in the general case, testing with the \v{S}id\'{a}k correction can be liberal and therefore the \v{S}id\'{a}k correction is not applied.